MobilePayDev/MobilePay-Subscriptions/docs/index.md

 After getting an access token, you will be able to list subscription providers associated with that merchant by calling `GET /api/merchants/me`, which will return a list of all subscription providers, associated with that merchant.

+Providers represents your customer (which is a MobilePay Merchant). `providerId` represents a particular subscription provider.

+For example, if a single merchant has several brands, then each brand would be a subscription provider.
+Currently, a merchant grants you permission to all their subscription providers.

 ##### <a name="subscription-payments_response-example"></a>HTTP 200 Response body example
 ```json
 [